niklastypes/niklastypes/README.md

 ### 💼 Career
 Currently, I’m part of the Solution Factory team of [Aleph Alpha](https://aleph-alpha.com/), contributing to sovereign AI built from the heart of Europe 🇪🇺🇩🇪

-Before that, I was working as an AI Engineer at one of the biggest streaming & entertainment players in the German-speaking region of Europe, developing and scaling a langgraph-based RAG agent for content discovery serving millions of users.
+Before that, I worked as an AI Engineer at one of the biggest streaming & entertainment players in the German-speaking region of Europe, developing and scaling a langgraph-based RAG agent for content discovery serving millions of users.

 ### 🤖 Techstack
 #### Frameworks